stark-alex/resume/alex.md

 * Selected to provide guidance and technical feasibility analysis for running Cerner's Millennium EMR in multiple public clouds
   * Embraced IaaS/IaC concepts in a true DevOps environment to ensure timelines were met
-* Prototyped migration of Millennium Services platform to industry standard messaging patterns to enable event driven workflows
+* Prototyped incorporating event driven design features into the existing Millennium Services platform
 * Proved feasibility for containerization of legacy services for deployment on Kubernetes based central deployment platform
 * Retooled company-wide C/C++ development system enabling modern continuous integration processes
 * Piloted process and created tooling for 64-bit port of Millennium's C/C++ codebase to enable efficient updates with minimal risk to code quality